ccnmtl/mergedd/README.md

 # Mergedd

 A little utility to merge an outstanding pull request on a named branch across multiple repositories.
-The code uses the Github API to check on the status of a pull request and issue a merge command if all checks are green.
+The code uses the Github API to find the outstanding pull request on a branch, check on the status of a pull request and issue a merge command if all checks are green.

 To use this utility, you'll need to generate a [personal access token](https://github.com/settings/tokens).